Zaffri/micro-transaction-ledger/README.md

 You can configure where the migration and query files live inside `sqlc.yaml`.

+Note: some of the database migration/seeding at the moment needs improvements - you may run into issues when rerunning them twice.
+This is on the list for me to fix, the current implementation is a bit niave.
+You can simply rebuild if you run into any issues.

 ## Future additions

 ### Known Issues
 - There's no authentication or authorisation.
-However, this was intentional as the main focus of the project was to build the base features and focus on the various system design techniques.
+However, this was intentional as this was a learning project and the main focus of the project was to build the base features and focus on the various system design techniques.
 It could be a future addition though.
-- Currency GBP is assumed
 - Lack of error handling on demo frontend - users should be shown user-friendly errors when something goes wrong.
 - Current migration process is limited and can only be run once.
 In development this may result in having to rebuild the container.
 - In development Nginx may restart if a downstream service is down - obviously would not be suitable for the real world but not as a big deal for dev.
+- Currency GBP is assumed

 ### Todo: next features/changes
 - Replace current migration program with golang-migrate to enhance development experience
 - Add dead letter queues for failed messages - ability to investigate and then replay
 - Add delayed retry mechanisms (exponential backoff) and look into circuit breakers?
+- Look into RabbitMQ consistent hashing exchange for ensuring message order and preventing race conditions at queue level
 - Enhance status response codes and errors from unhappy paths
 - Utilise Goroutines where appropriate - add worker pool pattern for job queues.
 They have single worker at the moment.
 - Increase test coverage
+- Add correlation/tracing IDs for logging
 - Add missing some timeouts via context where appropriate
 - Update services to use gRPC (internal comms only)
 - Demo frontend: handle errors in friendly manner